dikortis/LetsTalkETC/Episodes/Episode_6.md

-this is what the heck is going on this is insanity and obviously we know the next five days the next week was just crazy yeah right so I so one of the things I say is and then you know leading up the hold-down thing was just there's so much drama it's just crazy
+this is what the heck is going on this is insanity and obviously we know the next five days the next week was just crazy right so I so one of the things I say is and then you know leading up the hold-down thing was just there's so much drama it's just crazy